-This underlines that intention is the source of all goodness.”
+This underlines that intention is the ultimate foundation of our actions.

 The heart is where intentions are formed.
-Hence as the heart and mind are interconnected, what we intent will influence our thoughts and then our actions.
+Hence, as the heart and mind are interconnected, what we intend will influence our thoughts and then our actions.

-In another hadith, Prophet Muhammad s.a.w mentioned, “…in the body there is a piece of flesh; if it is sound, the whole body is sound, and if it is corrupt the whole body is corrupt.
+“Verily, in the body is a piece of flesh which, if sound, the entire body is sound, and if corrupt, the entire body is corrupt.
 Truly, it is the heart.”

 Hence, it is vital that we ensure our hearts are in a ‘healthy’ state as we set our intentions to avoid pursuing any actions or goals that may harm ourselves and others.

-One of the ways to keep our hearts directed to Allah s.w.t is to recite a supplication that was practised by Prophet Muhammad s.a.w.:
+One of the ways to keep our hearts directed to Allah s.w.t is to recite a supplication that was practised by Prophet Muhammad s.a.w:

-" اللَّهُمَّ مُصَرِّفَ الْقُلُوبِ صَرِّفْ قُلُوبَنَا عَلَى طَاعَتِكَ "
+اللَّهُمَّ مُصَرِّفَ الْقُلُوبِ صَرِّفْ قُلُوبَنَا عَلَى طَاعَتِكَ

-‘O Allah!
-The controller of the hearts, direct our hearts to Your obedience.’
+“O Allah!
+The controller of the hearts, direct our hearts to Your obedience”

 In an interview with Inc.com, author of ‘Living with Intent’ Mallika Chopra said, “Personally, I have found that when I state an intent, it actually provides an anchor for me.
 Being purposeful, we will often make choices and look for opportunities to achieve—it provides that anchor in our thinking and decision making.”

-The sahābah and scholars would carry out a single action for which they would have many intentions, so that they could be rewarded abundantly for every intention.
+The sahābah (companions of the Prophet) r.a. and scholars would carry out an action for which they would have many good intentions accompanying it.
+This is so in hopes that they could be rewarded abundantly by a single action for every intention they made.
 It is due to this that Yahya b.
-Abī Kathīr said, “The intention reaches further than the action.”
+Abī Kathīr said, “Learn about intention because it reaches further than the action.”

-In ‘The Book of Intentions’ by Habib Muhammad Bin ‘Alawi Al Aydarus, he has written a list of intentions for different actions, with each action paired with many intentions.
-For example, if you plan to help people and fulfill their needs, you may have the following intentions:
+In ‘The Book of Intentions’ by Habib Sa'ad Muhammad Bin ‘Alawi Al Aydarus, the writer has listed a number of good intentions for different kinds of actions.
+He wrote in a way that each action is paired with multiple intentions.

-1- To obey the command of the Prophet;
+1. To obey the command of the Prophet;

-2- So that Allah, Most High, may come to your assistance;
+2. So that Allah, Most High, may come to your assistance;

-3- To follow the Prophet ;
+3. To follow the Prophet s.a.w

-4- To bring joy and happiness to them ;
+4. To bring joy and happiness to them

-5- To be humble ;
+5. To be humble

-So, go ahead and think of as many intentions as you can and pair them with your goals.
+So, go ahead and think of as many intentions as you can, and pair them with your goals.
 You’ll be surprised at what you can achieve!